Mold Inspection Cedar Park and Testing

 Type of Building

 Mold inspection companies usually charge more money for commercial buildings than residential ones.
 This is probably because of the size of the building, which is obviously larger than a residential building.
 They use square feet to measure the size of the building and they have a standard price for every square feet.
 Commercial buildings are also more complex than residential ones in that they have certain building codes, all that may make the prices of mold inspection go a little higher.
+Clients should read about fair housing and tenant rights.

 Size of the Building